Pictured left to right: 2022 Collaborative Achievement Award recipients Dan Collison and Meghan Elliott, Assoc. AIA.

 Through the Collaborative Achievement Awards program, AIA Minnesota recognizes individuals and organizations for exceptional contributions to AIA, the profession, or the quality of the built environment.

-The entry period for the Collaborative Achievement Award will open in spring 2023.
+The entry period for the Collaborative Achievement Award will open June 1, 2023.

 The person making the nomination must be a current AIA Minnesota member.
 The person being nominated for the award does not need to be an AIA member.